 Since they’re abundant, it is a great idea to harvest some of the perch you catch for home cooking.
 Perch are some of the best freshwater fish to eat and combined with their abundance and popularity, it is no wonder they are one of the most sought-after gamefish in North America, giving its larger cousin the walleye a run for its money as table fare.

 Now that you understand what perch are and how you might catch them, you’ll feel confident getting out there and catching some of your own!
 Remember to have fun doing it!
-If you have any questions about gear recommendations or specific lures, you can always reach out to me or another Curated expert for free, personalized advice.
+Check out the Expert Journal here on Curated for more Fishing content.